 Why High-Conflict and Abusive Personality Disordered Women Drag Out the Divorce Process

-Not so for an abuser, high-conflict person (HCP) and/or abusive personality disordered individual (APDI).
+Not so for an abuser, high-conflict person and/or abusive personality disordered individual, henceforth known as Crazy.
 These types not only seem to enjoy conflict, they revel in it and seek to prolong it, which means you’re at cross-purposes if your goal is to expediently and fairly resolve your divorce.
-For every conflict the non-HCP tries to resolve during the divorce, the HCP manufactures 10 new conflicts or flatly ignores attempts to resolve the issues.
+For every conflict you try to resolve during the divorce, Crazy manufactures 10 new conflicts or flatly ignores attempts to resolve the issues.

-In my experience, there seem to be 4 factors that predict how difficult and lengthy a high-conflict woman will attempt to make the divorce process:
+In my experience, there are 4 factors that predict how difficult and lengthy Crazy will attempt to make the divorce process:

 - Degree of control freakery

 - Degree of entitlement

 1. Control freaks don’t like losing control.
 Control freaks hate losing control and fight against it tooth and nail.
 Divorce represents the ultimate loss of control over you.
 It doesn’t matter if she’s the one who initiated the divorce; she won’t relinquish her “right” to screw with you at will without a fight.